Conductor Laureate: Rochester Philharmonic Orchestra

 Previous positions include Music Director to the Naples Philharmonic Orchestra (Florida) for ten years, Conductor-in-Residence with the Baltimore Symphony Orchestra and recently Artistic Advisor of the San Antonio Symphony.

-Christopher Seaman has put his wealth of experience as a conductor and a teacher into his first book, Inside Conducting, which was published in July 2013 to considerable critical and popular acclaim, The Spectator writing that it “demystifies the art and the figure of the conductor”.
+Christopher Seaman has put his wealth of experience as a conductor and a teacher into his first book, Inside Conducting, which was published in July 2013 to considerable critical and popular acclaim.
+The book was chosen by both The Financial Times and Classical Music magazine as one of their books of 2013; The Spectator wrote that it “demystifies the art and the figure of the conductor”.

 “Careful attention to detail, rhythmic energy, scrupulous balance and a fine ear for the inner life of the more animated music and real poetry in inward looking passages, where Seaman often secures a really rapt pianissimo.
 His pacing is excellent…the results are most effective in what is a thoroughly rewarding performance… it has something fresh to say about the music, and does so with insight and conviction.
 Recommended.”
 (International Record Review, May 2012)